-Keeping fuel costs within a predictable range protects you from unexpected changes in the price of fuel.
+Keeping energy costs within a predictable range protects you from unexpected changes in the price of energy.
 Changes that could otherwise seriously impact your budget and profit margin.

 The IMO (International Maritime Organization) has set new regulations into place 1 January 2020 to limit the sulphur oxide (SOx) emission of ships.